 This GIS mapping project created a 1:50,000 map of alluvial deposits along streams and rivers throughout Colorado — deposits with the potential for forming alluvial aquifers in direct hydraulic connection with surface water.
 Augmented by lidar and the use of NAIP 10-meter elevation data and limited strictly to alluvium (excluding aeolian, glacial drift, and landslide deposits), the GIS dataset is a major improvement on prior work mapped at 1:250,000.
-Free ZIP download.
+Digital ZIP download.
 ON-010-02D

 QUICK LINKS TO: